VirInvictus/getMusic/README.md

 Running with no arguments provides a CLI-based menu.

-#
+## Support
-If this helped you out, consider donating to me: [click here](https://ko-fi.com/vrnvctss)
+If this project saved you time, consider [buying me a coffee](https://ko-fi.com/vrnvctss).